US expels Russian diplomats, imposes sanctions for hacking

-WASHINGTON (AP) — The Biden administration on Thursday announced the U.S. is expelling 10 Russian diplomats and imposing sanctions against dozens of companies and people, holding the Kremlin accountable for interference in last year’s presidential election and the cyber hacking of federal agencies.
+WASHINGTON (NewsNation Now) — The Biden administration announced Thursday the U.S. is expelling 10 Russian diplomats and imposing sanctions against dozens of companies and people to hold the Kremlin accountable for interference in last year’s presidential election and the hacking of federal agencies.

-Pres.
-Joe Biden is scheduled to talk about the new sanctions—months after the initial hack—at 4:30 p.m. on Thursday.
+President Biden said that now is the time to de-escalate tensions after slapping new sanctions on Russia, saying there is still room for the two countries to work together.

+“I was clear with President Putin that we could have gone further, but I chose not to do so,” Biden said in remarks to the press, referring to Russian President Vladimir Putin.
+“I chose to be proportionate.”

 Sanctions against six Russian companies that support the country’s cyber efforts represent the first retaliatory measures against the Kremlin for the hack familiarly known as the SolarWinds breach, with the U.S. explicitly linking the intrusion to the SVR, a Russian intelligence agency.
 Though such intelligence-gathering missions are not uncommon, officials said they were determined to act because of the operation’s broad scope and the high cost of the intrusion on private companies.